- BBachelors Available

-The BGSU Bachelor of Science in forensic science offers a specialization in forensic chemistry.
+The BGSU Bachelor of Science in forensic science is accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC) and offers a specialization in forensic drug analysis.

 This degree is designed for students interested in applying analytical chemistry to forensic evidence to help solve crimes.
 Students completing this specialization will be well prepared for a graduate forensic science program or employment in a crime laboratory.

 This specialization provides a strong background in chemistry with additional exposure to the unique aspects of working in forensic science.

 The program benefits from a close affiliation with the Center for the Future of Forensic Science and the Ohio Attorney General’s Bureau of Criminal Investigation Crime Lab.
 Students will learn aspects of chemistry and chemical analysis and how to apply those principles to analyzing evidence.
 This will include chemical reactions in field color tests, extracting drugs from complex mixtures, the use of chemical instrumentation such as a gas chromatograph coupled with a mass spectrometer.
 Not only will the student be able to analyze mock street-drug samples to mimic the duties of a drug chemist, but they will also analyze mock body fluids to determine the quantity of drugs present, as if working in a toxicology laboratory.
 This education includes instruction on answering testimony-type questions to increase the understanding of a jury.

 Understanding the chemistry of crime

 Proper, ethical and accurate processing of physical evidence from a crime scene is critical in solving crimes.
 Forensic drug analysts are a vital piece of the justice system.

 BGSU forensic drug analysis students are interdisciplinary, studying the biological and chemical foundations for forensic science, in-field procedures and the legal and ethical requirements of gathering, analyzing and presenting evidence in court.